 10. Amend Section 38.3 as follows:

-“38.3 Lithium metal, and lithium ion and sodium ion batteries
+“38.3 Lithium metal, and lithium ion and sodium ion using organic electrolyte batteries

 38.3.1 Purpose

-This section presents the procedures to be followed for the classification of lithium metal, and lithium ion and sodium ion cells and batteries (see UN Nos.
+This section presents the procedures to be followed for the classification of lithium metal, and lithium ion and sodium ion using organic electrolyte cells and batteries (see UN Nos.
 3090, 3091, 3480, and3481, XXXX and XXXY, and the applicable special provisions of Chapter 3.3 of the Model Regulations).

-NOTE: In this section the words ‘sodium ion cells or batteries’ refer to sodium ion [using organic electrolyte] cells or batteries.”
+NOTE: In this section the words ‘sodium ion cells or batteries’ refer to sodium ion using organic electrolyte cells or batteries.”

 “38.3.2 Scope

 38.3.2.1 All lithium cell types shall be subjected to tests T.1 to T.6 and T.8.
 All non-rechargeable lithium battery types, including those composed of previously tested cells, shall be subjected to tests T.1 to T.5.
 All rechargeable lithium battery types, including those composed of previously tested cells, shall be subjected to tests T.1 to T.5 and T.7.
 In addition, rechargeable single cell lithium batteries with overcharge protection shall be subjected to test T.7.
 A component lithium cell that is not transported separately from the battery it is part of needs only to be tested according to tests T.6 and T.8.
 A component lithium cell that is transported separately from the battery shall be subjected to tests T.1 to T.6 and T.8.
+A lithium cell or battery that is an integral part of the equipment it is intended to power that is transported only when installed in the equipment, may be tested in accordance with the applicable tests when installed in the equipment.

+All sodium ion cell types shall be subjected to tests T.1 to T.6..
+All rechargeable sodium ion battery types, including those composed of previously tested cells, shall be subjected to tests T.1 to T.5 and T.7.
+In addition, rechargeable single cell sodium ion batteries with overcharge protection shall be subjected to test T.7.
+A component sodium ion cell that is not transported separately from the battery it is part of needs only to be tested according to tests T.6.
+A component sodium ion cell that is transported separately from the battery shall be subjected to tests T.1 to T.6.
+A sodium ion cell or battery that is an integral part of the equipment it is intended to power that is transported only when installed in the equipment, may be tested in accordance with the applicable tests when installed in the equipment.”

-A lithium cell or battery that is an integral part of the equipment it is intended to power that is transported only when installed in the equipment, may be tested in accordance with the applicable tests when installed in the equipment.” sodium ion“38.3.2.2 Sodium ion, Llithium metal and lithium ion cells and batteries shall be subjected to the tests, as required by special provisions 188 and 230 of Chapter 3.3 of the Model Regulations prior to the transport of a particular cell or battery type.
+“38.3.2.2 Sodium ion, Llithium metal and lithium ion cells and batteries shall be subjected to the tests, as required by special provisions 188 and 230 of Chapter 3.3 of the Model Regulations prior to the transport of a particular cell or battery type.
 Cells or batteries which differ from a tested type by:”

 “38.3.2.3 For the purposes of classification, the following definitions apply: